DBT Skills Group for Therapists

 Let’s talk logistics.

 • Since this offering is designed to be experiential, I am intentional about keeping it small.
-I currently cap the group size at 8 participants max to ensure there’s space for everyone to participate, connect, and get experience.
+I aim for each cohort to include 6-8 participants to allow space for everyone to participate, connect, and gain experience.

 • Yes!
-Since this group is purely educational in nature, you can join from anywhere in the US.
+Since this group is purely educational, you can join from anywhere in the US.

-I offer several options to increase access and address diverse financial needs:
+I offer several options to increase access and meet diverse financial needs:

 • You may pay in full at the start of the training.

-• Two scholarships are available per cohort for: 1) trainees (e.g., PhD or MA students), 2) individuals who cannot afford the full fee.
-The reduced fee is a 40% discount (i.e., $70 per session and a total cost of $1,680).
+• Two scholarships are available per cohort for: 1) trainees (e.g., PhD or MA students) or 2) individuals who cannot afford the full fee.
+The reduced fee is a $65 per session (i.e., a total cost of $1,560 or 3 installments of $520).

 If financial concerns remain a barrier, please contact Dr. Hellberg directly to see if alternative financial options may be available to meet your needs.

-• Group Members: Participants are welcome to share information and connect with other group members.
-You may choose to start a group text or email chain to connect, share resources and support one another throughout (or after!) your participation in the group.
-Whether you create something like this is entirely up to your cohort–and, participating in it is completely optional.
+• Group Members: Of course!
+Participants are welcome to share information and connect with other group members.
+You may choose to start a group text or email chain, share resources, or support each another in other ways.
+Whether you connect outside of our weekly meetings is entirely up to you and your cohort.

-Group Leader: With administrative support needs, you can contact Dr. Hellberg directly.
-This includes things like scheduling, make up sessions, etc. As part of the course, Dr. Hellberg will review and provide feedback on a capstone assignment, which will involve you submitting a brief teaching assignment.
-If you’d like more substantiative support outside of group activities, Dr. Hellberg may be able to meet 1:1 or refer you to an expert DBT colleague for additional consultation.
-Of note, this would be an additional fee at Dr. Hellberg or her colleague’s hourly rate.
+Group Leader: With administrative support needs, you can contact Dr. Hellberg by phone or email.
+This includes scheduling, billing issues, etc. As part of the course, Dr. Hellberg will review and provide feedback on a capstone assignment, which will involve you submitting a brief teaching video.
+If you would like more substantial support outside of group activities, Dr. Hellberg may be available for 1:1 consultation at her hourly fee.
+Alternatively, she can refer you to an expert DBT colleague for consultation or provide resources for further training.

 • Please don’t hesitate to reach out to Dr. Hellberg at shellberg@rnbwell.com!